paper-dragonfly/cabinet_api/README.md

 To add a new blob_type:
 1. Navigate to src/db_setup.py
-2. In the 'DEFINE BLOB_TYPES HERE' section, create a dictionary where the key is the blob_type and the value is a sub-dict with metadata fields as keys and field_datatype as values.
+2. In the 'DEFINE BLOB_TYPES HERE' section, create a dictionary with key: blob_type and value: sub-dict with metadata fields as keys and field_datatype as values.
     * Note: all blob_types have fields entry_id, blob_type and blob_hash.
 Do not include these in your blob_type definition, they will be added automatically
 3. Run db_setup.py
-4. Navigate to the Blob Types section of src/classes.py
+4. Navigate to the #Blob Types section of src/classes.py
 5. create a new class with attributes corresponding the the fields for the new blob_type
+6. Naviage to constants.py
-6. In the Blob_types Record section of classes.py, add the blob_type to the BLOB_TYPESs dictionary with key: blob_type_name(str) and value: blob_type_class(class)
+6. Add new blob_type to the BLOB_TYPES dictionary with key: blob_type_name(str) and value: blob_type_class(class)
     * e.g. blob_types = {'cat_thumbnails': CatPics, 'student_essays': StudentEssays}
 7. Add the class to the blob_classes list - this is used for type hinting

 ## Testing
 Run ```pytest``` in the command line to execute automated testing